UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Grip the old aerator and twist it counterclockwise to remove it from the faucet.

-Your first physical action is removing the existing aerator from your sink.
+Your first mechanical action is to remove faucet aerator components from your sink.
 The aerator is the small, circular mesh tip located at the very end of the spout that mixes air into the water stream to prevent aggressive splashing.
 Inspect the tip closely, and you will see a distinct seam where it screws directly into the main faucet neck.

-Determine if your faucet has male or female threads to select the correct adapter for a leak-free fit.
+Determine if your faucet has male threads on the outside or female threads on the inside to select the correct adapter.

 Hands insert a filter cartridge into a faucet housing while filtered water runs clear into the sink.